Back to Tutorials

 Tutorial

-June 2, 20267 min readPart 4 of 7
+June 2, 202610 min readPart 4 of 7

-That's the right shape for a script.
-It's the wrong shape for a product.
-A user staring at a spinner for eight seconds while a multi-step agent grinds through three tool calls will assume it's broken.
-They want to watch it think: tokens appearing, "searching the docs…", a tool firing, the answer assembling.
+It's the wrong shape for anything a person is looking at.
+A user doesn't want to wait for the finished answer.
+They want to watch it happen — tokens appearing, "searching the docs…", a tool firing, the answer assembling piece by piece.

 That's streaming.
 In this part I swap generate() for stream() and follow the data all the way to a UI.